polvalente/MiniBank/README.md

 There will be a simple web interface to interact with the system, from the point of view of a sysadmin.

+## Configuration

+A configuration file (MiniBank/Config/config.py) is provided, with explanations for each option inside There, it is possible to config the desired database type and associated data, as well as the SMTP server and the CFO email

 ## Running

 - To execute the program properly, the modules listed in the 'requirements.txt' file must be installed.